JoelNiklaus/LawInstruct/README.md

 - MakeThisYourLastTime (https://www.makethisyourlasttime.com/essay-bank/) ==> Requires scraping several PDFs; format not standardized.
 - ECHR Argument Mining (http://www.di.uevora.pt/~pq/echr/) ==> This is an argument mining dataset.

+## Troublehooting

+Make sure to only yield from the same subset in the `get_data()` method.
+Otherwise, it will only write one example to the file and close it again.